-Anyone who invested in the Woodford Equity Income Fund can register their interest in being part of the RGL Woodford Group Litigation.
-This includes anyone who invested through the Hargreaves Lansdown platform, but also includes anyone who did not invest via Hargreaves Lansdown.
+Anyone who invested in the Woodford Equity Income Fund via Hargreaves Lansdown can register their interest in joining the RGL Woodford Group Litigation.

 Rest assured, all claims will be looked at and assessed, regardless of the amount, when building the legal action.